Aniruddh-Mallya/PyDev/README.md

 #### Keys
 - To start the game, we left-click on 'Start new game'.
-- The keys for 'Player-1' to move the paddle up and down are 'W' and 'S' respectively.
+- The keys for 'Player-1' to move the paddle up and down are 'W' and 'S' keys respectively.
-- Likewise, 'Player-2' moves the paddles up and down using the 'up-arrow' and 'down-arrow' respectively.
+- Likewise, 'Player-2' moves the paddles up and down using the 'up-arrow' and 'down-arrow' keys respectively.
-- To resume play after gaining/losing a point, click on 'P'.
+- To resume play after gaining/losing a point  use the key 'P'.

 #### Execution
 Since the program make use the Python library 'simplegui', that's available only on CodeSkulptor, we cannot directly implement it using  any Python Intrepreter or IDE.\